Lockdowns, self-isolation and entry bans imposed to fight global coronavirus spread

 Spain put its 47 million inhabitants under partial lockdown on Saturday as part of a 15-day state of emergency to combat the epidemic in Europe’s second worst-affected country after Italy.

-Effective immediately, all Spaniards must stay home except to buy food, medicines, go to work or to the hospital or for emergencies.
 Spain had 193 coronavirus deaths and 6,250 cases, public broadcaster TVE said on Saturday, up from 120 deaths reported on Friday.

 France will shut shops, restaurants and entertainment facilities from Sunday with its 67 million people were told to stay home after confirmed infections doubled in 72 hours.